 Measurements of nutrient stocks and greenhouse gas (GHG) fluxes are typically collected at very local scales (< 1 to 30 m2) and then extrapolated to estimate impacts at larger spatial extents (farms, landscapes, or even countries).
 Translating point measurements to higher levels of aggregation is called scaling.
 Scaling fundamentally involves conversion of data through combination or interpolation and/or simplifying or nesting models.
 Model and data manipulation techniques to scale estimates are referred to as scaling methods.
 In this chapter, we first discuss the necessity and underlying premise of scaling and scaling methods.
-Almost all cases of GHG impact research relies on disaggregated data, either spatially or by activity, as a fundamental input of scaling.
+Almost all cases of agricultural GHG emissions and carbon stock change research relies on disaggregated data, either spatially or by farming activity, as a fundamental input of scaling.
 So, we then assess the utility of using empirical and process-based models with disaggregated data, specifically concentrating on the opportunities and challenges for their application to diverse smallholder farming systems in tropical regions.
 We describe key advancements needed to improve the confidence in results from these scaling methods in the future.
 Resources to familiarize readers with the scientific theory underlying scaling methods-e.g., hierarchy theory in ecology-as well as to help implement the approaches surveyed in the text are available on the website associated with this chapter.

-6.1 Why estimate GHG impacts at whole-farm and landscape level?
+9.1 Why estimate GHG impacts at whole-farm and landscape level?

-There is an urgent need for information on GHG balances and the GHG intensity of agricultural products (e.g., emission per unit product) at levels where livelihood and environmental impacts occur and management decisions are being made.
+There is an urgent need for information on GHG balances and the GHG intensity of agricultural products (e.g., emission per unit product) at levels where livelihood and environmental impacts occur and land management decisions are being made.
 But even in smallholder farming systems where decisions are taken on fields and farms that are usually less than one hectare, this decision-scale is substantially greater than the scale at which changes in GHG fluxes take place or are measured, often that of microns and meters (Butterbach-Bahl et al., 2013).
-For example, soil moisture affects oxygen available to microbes at the soil aggregate level driving denitrification (the conversion of NO_3 to N_2O principally by facultative anaerobic bacteria) but the percentage of water filled pore space is regulated by precipitation and soil tillage-events correlated at greater spatial extent.
-On the other hand, decomposing residues from the previous harvest may form hotspots for denitrification and N_2O formation at the cm scale, thereby triggering the magnitude of fluxes even at plot scale (Groffman et al., 2009).
+On the one hand, soil moisture affects oxygen available to microbes at the soil aggregate level driving denitrification (the conversion of NO3- to N2O principally by facultative anaerobic bacteria) but the percentage of water filled pore space is regulated by precipitation and soil tillage-events correlated at greater spatial extent.
+On the other hand, heterogeneous distribution of decomposing residues from the previous harvest may lead to formation of denitrification and N2O hotspots at the cm scale, thereby triggering changes in the magnitude and spatial variability of fluxes even at plot scale (Groffman et al., 2009).
 In practice, land-based mitigation actions require a lower resolution of information than that needed to explain the processes driving GHG emissions at the soil-plant-atmosphere interface.

 Furthermore, GHG fluxes are typically measured at locations or 'points', intended to be representative of a larger area.
-Independent of source, sink or molecule, GHG measurements - for example chamber measurements of fluxes - are conducted on only a fraction of the area or a few of the landscape units because of costs and complexity (Rufino et al. Chapter 2;

-Butterbach-Bahl et al. Chapter 5).
+Independent of source, sink or molecule, GHG measurements - for example chamber measurements of fluxes - are conducted on only a fraction of the area or a few of the landscape units because of costs and complexity (Rufino et al. Chapter 2; Butterbach-Bahl et al. Chapter 5).
 When attempting to understand landscape or regional GHG fluxes or consider mitigation options, it is therefore necessary that these point measurements are translated to larger extents where effective and meaningful mitigation actions can be taken.